 - Dollar store items (especially toys, jewelry and kid's cosmetics)

 - PAINT, PAINT, PAINT!!!
 Old paint on window sills, antique rocking chairs, and old toys can be toxic to young children.

 Why is lead harmful?

 Lead is dangerous to everyone, but children six and under are at the greatest risk because lead can:

 - Cause behavior and learning problems

 - Cause hearing and speech problems

-- Lead poisoning has no initial symptoms but can lead to decreased IQ, learning disabilities, behavioral disorders, and low iron.
+- Lead poisoning can decrease IQ, and increase learning disabilities & behavioral disorders, and cause low iron.

 For more information about the dangers of lead to infants, visit the CDC.